-These projects commemorated 40 years since the Brixton Riots in 1981.
-It included two exhibitions at the Carnegie Library, Morley College Gallery plus a children’s workshop, a school tour, opening and music events.
-These exhibitions captures the riots in Brixton 40 years on through black and white photographs which document this period in British history.
+This project commemorated 40 years since the Brixton Riots in 1981.
+It included four exhibitions at the Carnegie Library, Morley College Gallery, Harrow Arts Centre and Streatham Library, plus a series of children’s workshops, a school tour, opening and music events.
+These exhibitions capture the riots in Brixton 40 years on through black and white photographs which document this period in British history.

 “Great exhibition to remind people of the histories of racism and resistance in Brixton.”

 Carnegie Library Fete, T-Shirt Painting 12th September 2021 1-3pm

 12 children painted Peace T-shirts during the Fete and commented that it was “All fun” and that they “Liked making patterns and a pattern of hearts”.

 Two sets of Year 5 pupils from Hill Mead School in Brixton attended an educational tour of the Carnegie Library exhibition.
 In all there were 28 pupils in the first group and 29 in the second, making it a total of 57 pupils.

 “A fantastic exhibition.
 The children have been learning about equality and inequality.
 This was a great opportunity for them to see the pictures up close and learn about the story of the riots”.

 “Pupils gained greater insight into the past historical events of Brixton.
 Very useful information provided and the opportunity given to children to write about the photo images which had an impact on them”.